RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/MakeBundleMover.md

 <b>z1_offset</b>:  Shifts the helix along the minor helix axis.
 (The distance is measured in Angstroms along the <i>major helix axis</i>).
 Mainchain atoms are shifted along a path shaped like a helix.
 Inverted helices are shifted in the opposite direction.<br/>
 <b>z0_offset</b>:  Shifts the helix along the major helix axis.
 (The distance is measured in Angstroms).
 Mainchain atoms are shifted along a path shaped like a straight line.
 Inverted helices are shifted in the opposite direction.<br/>
 <b>invert</b>:  This reverses the direction of a helix, which makes it easy to generate antiparallel bundles or sheets.<br/>
+<b>repeating_unit_offset</b>:  In the special case of helices in which the repeating unit is more than one residue (e.g. collagen), this allows the user to offset the repeating unit in the helix by a certain number of residues.
+A value of 0 means that the first residue in the helix will be the first residue in the repeating unit; a value of 1 means that the first residue in the helix will be the <i>second</i> residue in the repeating unit, <i>etc.</i><br/>

 In addition, the following options can only be set for the bundle as a whole: